frank-nankivell/Medical-Reminder-Application/doc/about/001-use-case-documentation.md

 ## What is the application?

+Key piece of documentation to press on with why the application is extensible and savable with states.

+Doesnt' necessarily mean that authenticate to platforms -  but that would also give marks

 App name =

 This app is an app focused at alerting users to where samples are within a sample piepline.